-Mixed Field Studies and Foundation Skills such as Certificate I and II in Spoken and Written English were associated with both high change in employment rates and exits from income support.
+Mixed Field Studies and Foundation Skills such as Certificate I and II in Spoken and Written English were associated with a high change in employment rates.
 The immense value of these courses for those with low foundation skills is evident in the analysis both in terms of employment and progression to further VET study.
 Sixty-one per cent of students undertaking a certificate in these courses progress to further VET study - the highest progression of any VET course.